Miangas: Island of Palmas Case

-Post Indonesian independence
+After Indonesian independence

 In 1956, Indonesia and the Philippines signed an agreement to allow border residents in Sangihe, Talaud, Nunukan, Balut, and Sarangani who had a laissez-passer to cross the border.
 In 1965, an implementation agreement designated Marore, Miangas, Mabila, and Balut as checkpoints.

 In 1972, the island was hit by a tsunami, 90 households were moved to Bolaang-Mongondow Regency as a result.

 In 2005, Indonesia refused a shipping line from Miangas to Davao.
 In the same year, Miangas village secretary Jhonlyi Awala died after being beaten by Miangas chief of police.
 Protesters lowered the Indonesian flag and raised the Philippine flag, citing neglect of the island.
 Talaud regent arrived to de-escalate the situation.

 In 2009, Indonesia said the Philippine Tourism Authority published a map which included Miangas into the Philippines' territory, but suggested the map was drawn by a private company that was not aware of official borders, as both countries signed an extradition treaty in 1976 which recognized Miangas as Indonesia's territory.

 In 2009, a monument was built and inaugurated on the island by Commander of the Armed Forces Djoko Santoso to commemorate Santiago who defended the island from the Dutch.

 In 2011, Miangas could be reached by larger ships operated by Pelni.

 In 2014, Indonesia and the Philippines concluded negotiations over maritime borders, with the waters surrounding Miangas recognized as part of Indonesia.

 Miangas Airport was inaugurated by President Joko Widodo.
 The inaugural flight served this airport several months later in 2017.
 A flight from Manado Airport serves the island once a week.
 The flight, operated by Wings Air, lands at Miangas Airport every Sunday.

+Languages

+The primarily languages of Miangas are Indonesian and the Taluad dialect, but also Tagalog is also commonly spoken as the Island is near at Mindanao, Philippines other languages are: